COVID-19 member FAQs

 If you provide false or misleading information you could face penalties of more than $12,000 for each false and misleading statement.

 For examples of incorrect claims and details on how ATO verifies claims, visit the ATO website.

 Who is eligible for early release under the temporary rules?

-To be eligible for early release, you must satisfy any one or more of the following requirements:
+To apply for early access to your super, you must be a Australian or New Zealand citizen or permanent resident and satisfy one of the following requirements:

-- you’re eligible to receive a job seeker payment, youth allowance for jobseekers, parenting payment (which includes the single and partnered payments), special benefit or farm household allowance.
+- You’re eligible to receive a job seeker payment, youth allowance for jobseekers (unless you’re undertaking full-time study or you’re a new apprentice), parenting payment (includes single and partnered payments), special benefit or farm household allowance.

 I'm not eligible for early access, are there any other options for accessing my super?